HEGSRR/OR-Replicability-in-Geography-Survey/data/metadata/q6_codebook.md

 - `result-same`: Does the definition mention an expectation of recreating the same (identical) results as a prior study?
   - `NA`: Not applicable
   - `1`: Yes
+- `result-combined`: Does the definition mention an expectation of recreating the same (identical) or similar results as a prior study?
+  - `NA`: Not applicable
+  - `1`: Yes
+- `replicable-nasem`: This calculated variable adds codes implying similarity to the NASEM definition of *replication* , yielding a score of the possible domain [0,3] higher values indicate definitions more closely matching the NASEM definition.
+  - The formula is:
+      `(data-new +	methods-same + result-combined)`
+- `data-method-result`: This calculated variable identifies definitions that include data-new = 1, methods-same = 1, and results-combined = 1.
+  - `NA`: Not applicable
+  - `1`: Yes
+- `data-method`: This calculated variable identifies definitions that include data-new = 1 AND methods-same = 1.
+    - `NA`: Not applicable
+    - `1`: Yes
+- `data-results`: This calculated variable identifies definitions that include data-new = 1 AND results-combined = 1.
+    - `NA`: Not applicable
+    - `1`: Yes
+- `method-results`: This calculated variable identifies definitions that include method-same = 1 AND results-combined = 1.
+    - `NA`: Not applicable
+    - `1`: Yes
 - `open-repeatable`: Does the definition mention motivation to assess or to improve how well the prior study conforms to open science principles?
   - `NA`: Not applicable
   - `1`: Yes